lukakosanovicc/FocusPro/README.md

 ```bash
 open .
 ```
+↳ or open the files with an editor like vim or nano

 # 🤝 Contributing<br>
 Contributions are welcome!
 Please open issues or submit pull requests for suggestions, improvements and ideas.